baojudezeze/Generative-Virtual-Try-On/README.md

   --max_train_steps=10000
 ```

 In this baseline project, we use 100 generated images as reference images, and after the fine-tuning, male model's face and cloth presentation can be greatly improved.
+Actually, the photo of male model after fine-tuning is completely another person from the instance image, which cannot meet the requirements of generative virtual try-on.
+So, in addition to fine-tuning with Dreambooth and LoRA, some other methods need to be added to preserve the identity.